Lake County Calendar of Events - Chronicle Media

-William E. Brook Memorial Entertainment Center Band Shell, 902 Skidmore Drive, Antioch

-Enjoy a performance by Heart/Pat Benatar tribute band Heart to Heartbreaker in this session of the ongoing It’s Thursday Concert Series.
-For more information, call (847) 395-2160 or visit www.antioch.il.gov.
+Enjoy a showing of the classic 1962 musical, “The Music Man,” starring Robert Preston and Shirley Jones, in this session of the ongoing Summer Film Series.
+To purchase tickets, visit the box office or call Ticketmaster at (800) 982-2787.
+For more information, call (847) 263-6300 or visit www.geneseetheatre.com.

 Concert in the Park